pcrockett/backup/README.md

 ## Dependencies

-Only Linux is supported for now.
+Only Linux is supported.
 Other dependencies:

 * [Restic](https://github.com/restic/restic/)
 * A modern version of Bash